2Ryo1/-11401_CS203A-Project/Tinkercad.md

 # Simulate Linked list
-In this project, we use this specific pattern of operations.
-**(insert 1,2,3,4 and then delete 2)**
+In this project, we use this specific pattern of operations.\n **(insert 1,2,3,4 and then delete 2)**
 ## Use parts
 - Arduino Uno, LED*4